 How does Ranked Choice Voting work in NYC?

-Starting in 2021, instead of voting for just one candidate, New Yorkers would be able to rank their top 5 candidates from first to last choice on the ballot in all primary and special elections for Mayor, Comptroller, Public Advocate, Borough President and City Council.
+Instead of voting for just one candidate, New Yorkers are now able to rank their top 5 candidates from first to last choice on the ballot in all primary and special elections for Mayor, Comptroller, Public Advocate, Borough President and City Council.
 If voters still want to vote for just one candidate, they can.